MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/pct-machines-with-at-least-one-audio-stream-initialization-failure.md

 ms.localizationpriority: medium
 ---

-# Percentage of machines with at least one audio stream initialization failure
+# Percent of machines with at least one audio stream initialization failure

 ## Description